 Women's Skills Seminars with International Mountain Guides

-IMG's Skills Seminars are our most in depth, hands-on training programs, offering a generous amount of time to build your proficiency in critical alpine climbing skills.
+IMG's Skills Seminars are our most in depth, hands-on training programs, offering a generous amount of time to build your proficiency in critical mountaineering skills including glacier travel and crevasse rescue.
 Our women's programs are equally suitable as an introduction course for first time climbers, or a comprehensive refresher course for veterans of past climbing adventures looking for a spectacular climb and in-depth mountaineering curriculum.
-Unlike our summit climbs, these programs are not solely focused on making it to the top.
-Our primary goal during our Women's Skills Seminars is to build your competence and confidence in the mountains while offering a unique team dynamic, building lasting relationships, and having a great time on an empowering adventure.
+Our primary goal during our Women's Skills Seminar is to build your competence and confidence in the mountains while offering a unique team dynamic, building lasting relationships, and having a great time on an amazing adventure.

-During your seminar, your guides will delve into great detail during the training, lectures, informal discussions, and hands-on skills sessions to allow you to comprehensively understand the topics covered.
+Throughout the seminar, your guides will delve into great detail during the training, lectures, informal discussions, and hands-on skills sessions to allow you to comprehensively understand the topics covered.
 At the end of the program we will make a summit bid as a team, utilizing the training we have learned during the seminar.
-The Women's Skills Seminars are the right choice if you are serious about becoming proficient in climbing in order to use your skills on other challenging mountains.

-We look forward to meeting you and working together to build individual competence and confidence in the mountains, and share a powerful and meaningful adventure in a spectacular setting!
+We look forward to meeting you and working together to help you achieve your goals in the mountains, and share a powerful and meaningful adventure in a spectacular setting.

 Mt.
 Shuksan Women's Skills Seminar